pallabroy2234/mern-Ecommerce-backend-v1/readme.md

 - React Toastify: A notification library for React used for displaying toast messages.
 - React Paginate: A pagination component for React used for paginating data.
 - React Select: A library for creating custom select components used for dropdowns.
-- React Stripe.js: A library for Stripe used for payment processing.
--

 ## Prerequisites